Minckley's cichlid: Diet

 The molariform teeth are found to crush snails, while few papilliform fish ingested snails in the wild.
-Conversely, papilliform fish finely shredded plants for consumption, while molariform fish were unable to do so.
+Conversely, papilliform fish finely shredded for plant consumption, while molariform fish were unable to do so.
 On a unique note, the snail crushing muscle power of the molariform H. minckleyi is substantial, even compared with other mollusk eating fish.
 This could be due to co-evolutionary predator-prey interactions between the durable snails of the Cuatro Ciénegas region and the strong pharyngeal muscles of H. minckleyi.

-These two morphs feed in different microhabitats, and also exhibit different feeding behaviors.
+These two morphs feed in different microhabitats and also exhibit different feeding behaviors.
 This distinction possibly reduces resource competition within the species.
 This polymorphism continues in the population, instead of coming together, because of this reduced competition between different morphs, and is thought to be an important first step to speciation.
 Cichlids in general are known for rapid speciation, hence the interest in such divergent forms while maintaining genetic conspecificity.

 Reproduction and parental care

 Minckley’s cichlids are the only species in their genus to demonstrate sexual dichromatism, meaning male and female fish exhibit markedly different coloration patterns during mating.
 Because they are the only species to exhibit this characteristic, the trait evolved after the species evolutionarily diverged from other living Herichthys.
 Female fish usually change to white with black markings along their sides, while males change to solid dark green or black with pale bluish spots on the fins.
 Solid black coloration is associated with competitive male behaviors, while lighter colorations are associated with pair-bonding behaviors.
 However, there are other color variations, and the individuals do not always completely express the breeding coloration; there are many observations of a partial change in coloration.

 H. minckleyi are polygynous species; one male will reproduce with multiple females.
 In addition to this, male fish will guard an area of several square meters with the females inside.
 When females are brooding, they will become reclusive until their offspring can swim by themselves, at which point the female fish will guard their young.

 After initial reproduction occurs, H. minckleyi have been found to take care of their young with a different style than a closely related cichlid species, H. cyanoguttatus.
 Males stick around females less after mating than the close species, and perform fewer attacks to protect their offspring.
-Unlike many of the fish’s unique traits, this tendency of male fish to be absent from the nest is an evolved trait from the evolutionary lineage, and not a species-specific response to the unique pressures of the Cuatro Ciénegas Basin.
+Unlike many of the fish’s unique traits, this tendency of male fish to be absent from the nest is an evolved trait from the evolutionary lineage and not a species-specific response to the unique pressures of the Cuatro Ciénegas Basin.